RFM Numerical Optimisations

 It is generally

-adequate to set an upper limit of 25km above the highest limb tangent
+adequate to set an upper limit of 120km for the earth's atmosphere

 upper levels.
 Rather than reformat the standard atmosphere files,